Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 ```

 - Then, run the QC tool of SequelTools with *.scraps.bam files.
+- Use -t Q to use the QC tool specifically.
+The argument -u is mandatory to identify a file listing the locations of the subread BAM files.
+The argument -c is optional to identify a file listing the locations of the scraps BAM files.

 ```
   ./SequelTools.sh -t Q -u subFiles.txt -c scrFiles.txt